steversig/wiser-heating-skill/README.md

 Very much Initial Work In Progress - first go at a mycroft skill -  doesn't do anything yet

 ## About
-Controls the heating via Mycroft AI, the Asante library and a Wiser Heathub
+Controls the heating via Mycroft AI, the wiserheatingapi library by Asantaga and a Wiser Heathub

 ## Examples
 * "Turn the heat up"